-Racing staff have access to support from the National Chaplain to Horseracing, regardless of their religious beliefs, or lack of them.
+Racing staff can access support from the Chaplaincy Service to Horseracing, regardless of their religious beliefs, or lack of them.

-Racing Welfare offers a wide range of approaches to the support of the industry’s workforce.
-Among these, is a chaplaincy service.
+Racing Welfare offers a wide range of approaches to the support of the industry’s workforce and among these is the chaplaincy service.
 The service provides support to individuals or to entire yards or studs, at times of pain, loss, anxiety, trauma or need.

 The service was first introduced in 2000, increasing support options available to stud, stable and support staff working in the Newmarket area.
 In 2014, this was expanded and Pastor Simon Bailey was appointed as a National Chaplain to Horseracing to build a pastoral care team for the support of racing staff throughout the UK.

 Simon Bailey (National Chaplain)

 My role as Chaplain to the racing industry began in 2014.
 Racing Welfare and Sports Chaplaincy UK have been partners since 2000 and one of the reasons I enjoy the part I play in racing is down to the wide and varied support that Racing Welfare offers to stable and stud staff, young and old.
 My previous positions including pastoring churches in Arbroath and London have given me experience in pastoral care.
 I also have experience in the drug and alcohol addiction sector through the organisation Crossreach.

 You can also read Simon’s quarterly blog here.